DanielAlvarez2/mern-olea/README.md

 Key: REACT_APP_BACKEND_URL
 Value: copy url from Render (ex: https://olea-iwpz.onrender.com/)
 Click Deploy
-Wait for: "Your project is deployed"
+Wait for: "Your project is deployed" (less than 1 minute)
 Click on URL
 Confirm Netlify is displaying Database from Render.com